farazBhatti/Human-Body-Measurements-using-Computer-Vision/README.md

 ![alt text](https://github.com/farazBhatti/Human-Body-Measurements-using-Computer-Vision/blob/master/sample_data/input/img1.png)

 Getting human body measurements from image is a very hard problem.
+This repository contains the source code and related files for a system that uses computer vision and 3D modeling techniques to accurately measure various body parts of a human subject.

+The system is built on top of the OpenCV and Tensorflow libraries, which provide powerful tools for image processing, feature detection, and 3D reconstruction.
+It takes single image as input of a human subject and extracts key points.
+These key points are then used to build a 3D model of the subject, which can be used to precisely measure different body parts such as arm length, waist circumference, and hip width.
 This repository provides a starting solution for any one who is working in this domain.
-It maps single input image onto 3-dimientional model using 3D human reconstruction and then extracts body measurements such as waist, chest etc. All meausrements are in centimeters.
+All meausrements are in centimeters.
 3D reconstruction is done using [HMR](https://github.com/akanazawa/hmr).
 Tested on tensorflow==1.13.1.

 ![alt text](https://github.com/farazBhatti/Human-Body-Measurements-using-Computer-Vision/blob/master/sample_data/input/Screenshot%20from%202021-01-27%2014-34-16.png)